It may not seem intuitive at first, but moisture can penetrate the masonry that makes up your outer walls to affect the inner walls of your home.

 Step 3 – Choose the Right Waterproofing Product

-Different waterproofing products are made of different materials.
+Different waterproofing products for walls are made of different materials.

 To properly seal an exterior wall, choose a waterproofing coating that matches the material.